maoyubin/JavaScript-Advanced-Tutorial/this & object prototypes/ch1.md

 When the code executes `foo.count = 0`, indeed it's adding a property `count` to the function object `foo`.
 But for the `this.count` reference inside of the function, `this` is not in fact pointing *at all* to that function object, and so even though the property names are the same, the root objects are different, and confusion ensues.

 **Note:** A responsible developer *should* ask at this point, "If I was incrementing a `count` property but it wasn't the one I expected, which `count` *was* I incrementing?"
 In fact, were she to dig deeper, she would find that she had accidentally created a global variable `count` (see Chapter 2 for *how* that happened!), and it currently has the value `NaN`.
 Of course, once she identifies this peculiar outcome, she then has a whole other set of questions: "How was it global, and why did it end up `NaN` instead of some proper count value?" (see Chapter 2).

+Instead of stopping at this point and digging into why the `this` reference doesn't seem to be behaving as *expected*, and answering those tough but important questions, many developers simply avoid the issue altogether, and hack toward some other solution, such as creating another object to hold the `count` property:

 ```js
 function foo(num) {